jereyes4/Wahl_Chains/README.md

     Search.exe test.txt

-or if using Linux or OSX,
+or if using Linux or macOS,

     ./Search.exe test.txt